typesense/typesense-website/docs-site/content/0.24.0/api/collections.md

 Most languages have libraries that help do this conversion for you.

 You'll then be able to use numerical operators like `<`, `>`, etc to filter records that are before or after or between dates.

+#### Indexing other types of data

+Read our dedicated guide article on how to index other common types of data like emails, phone numbers, SKUs, model numbers, etc [here](../../guide/tips-for-searching-common-types-of-data.md).

 ## Retrieve a collection
 Retrieve the details of a collection, given its name.